Nandini

 lovely men and women

-white Mems ,dazzling smiles,
+white Mems ,dazzling

-their dresses bright, viewer’s delight,
+bright, viewer’s delight,

 the snake-charmers, puppet shows